 Key Privacy Coins: Monero, Zcash, and Dash Features Compared

 Privacy coins are one of the most promising ways of keeping confidential information about financial transactions in the crypto arena.
-Monero, Zcash, and Dash have emerged at the fore, each having their way of handling user data protection.
+Monero, Zcash, and Dash have emerged at the fore, each having their own way of handling user data protection.
 Each of the aforementioned cryptocurrency privacy coins has features and technologies that differ from one another in design to protect personal financial information from being shared.
-It is thus important to consider how they differ from one another.
+It is thus essential to consider how they differ from one another.
 This review discusses the singularities of each coin and then proceeds with their comparative analysis.

 -